-EC2 is the flagship AWS product, and it’s where most of current AWS revenue comes from.
-So you might be wondering: Why is EC2 so popular?
-What does it do that’s so great?
+EC2 is the flagship AWS product, it’s where most of AWS revenue comes from.
+Which begs the question, why is EC2 so popular?

-So let’s get back to our earlier question, why is EC2 so popular?
-And the answer is: flexibility.
+So why is EC2 so popular?
+The answer is: flexibility.
 On EC2 you can run many different types of workloads.
 You can install WordPress, to run a website.
 Or you can install a database and store data, all directly on an EC2 machine.
 In fact, nearly everything you can imagine can be ran on EC2.

 But you might be wondering: If EC2 is so flexible, why don’t we run everything on EC2 and not have all these other services?
-And that’s a big question, but the short answer is that the other services are more tailored.
-For instance, you can run a database on EC2, but you’ll need to manage it yourself.
-So AWS offer their service, RDS which takes away some of the headache of maintaining your own database.
+And that’s a big question!
+The short answer though is that the other services are more focussed.
+For instance, you can run a database on EC2, but if you do that you’ll also need to manage it yourself.
+So AWS offer a service, RDS which takes away some of the headache of maintaining your own database.
 But guess what?
 AWS run it under the hood on EC2!

 We could talk for a long time about EC2, but take my word for it: EC2 is very much a core service, and it’s worth your time to understand the nuances of how it works.
-But, we can’t only run machines in AWS, we’ll need other tools such as user permissions.
+But, we don’t only run machines in the cloud, and in AWS, we need other features such as permissions.
 And that’s where IAM comes in…